 |District of Columbia||$85,030|

-Tools & Technologies Used by Radio and Television Announcers
+What Tools & Technology do Radio and Television Announcers Use?

 - Microsoft Excel